einbahnstrasse/MUS218A-Soundscapes-FA2025/assignments/final-multichannel-fixed-piece.md

 - Expand upon your **midterm sketch**, which then serves as a miniature version of your final piece, or any original musical material from your previous assignments in this class, or
 - Create an **entirely new piece** drawing on the skills and materials you’ve accumulated this semester.

-This project can represent the culmination of your work in field recording, mixing, micro-montage, timbral design, synthesis, automation, spatialization, and compositional development.
+This project can represent the culmination of your work in field recording, mixing, micromontage, timbral design, synthesis, automation, spatialization, and compositional development.

 ---